Similes for Confident with Explanation and Examples

 3. She stood as confident as someone with a clear design, yet stayed flexible.

-4. He spoke as confident as a builder ready to begin, so others trusted him.
+4. He spoke as confidently as a builder ready to begin, so others trusted him.

-5. She walked forward as confident as a planner with direction, and she felt ready.
+5. She walked forward as confidently as a planner with direction, and she felt ready.

 Best Use: “How do you know it will work?”
 “I’m as confident as a builder with blueprints.”